geoffreylewis/hangman/README.md

 ## Software Summary

-Only using Python, this program will allow a user to play the "Hangman" game.
+Only using Python, this program will allow a player to play the "Hangman" game.

 ## Built With

 * Python 3.11

 ## Version History

+**Version 0.2**
+*5/10/2024*
+* Added a list of words to randomly select from.
+* Added the function to perform the random word selection.
+* Added a "for loop" that, for right now, will analyze one guess from the player against the selected word.

 **Version 0.1**
 *5/9/2024*